flasomm/android-media-sync/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Android Debug Bridge (ADB) team
-- Bash scripting community
-- All contributors and testers

-## Support

-If you encounter any issues:
-1. Check the troubleshooting section
-2. Search existing issues
-3. Create a new issue with detailed information

 ---

 **Made with ❤️ for Android users who want to keep their memories safe!**